 - Payments are made with fewer errors.

-Steps to Sage 50 EFT Integration Setup:
+Steps to Sage 50 EFT Integration Setup

+This Sage 50 electronic fund transfer (EFT) system is quick and easy to use, and it allows you to send and receive money from almost any bank in the world.
 By following the steps outlined below, you can easily set up and use Sage 50 EFT.

-Step 1: Enter Details About Your Company:
+Step 1: Enter Details About Your Company

 - The New Company window will appear automatically if you are using Sage 50 EFT Direct for the first time.